 You can bring almost any standard-sized backpack into the zoo, from your little tyke’s rucksack to models with child seats in them.
 Call 619-231-1515 if you are concerned that your backpack may be too large.
 You can always store it in the Zoo’s Luggage storage.

-You may have to leave a larger backpack in a secured storage area if you wish to ride the Guided Tour Bus, Inside Look Tours or Discovery Tours.
+You may have to leave a larger backpack in a secured storage area if you wish to ride the Guided Tour Bus, Inside Look Tours, or Discovery Tours (check HERE for discounted tour deals).
 And you’ll have to take it off to ride the Kangaroo Bus and the Skyfari.

 If you can live with those conditions, then you’ll be happy that you brought your backpack.